emissary-ingress/emissary/user-guide/bare-metal.md

     service: ambassador
 ```

 Using a `NodePort` leaves Ambassador Edge Stack isolated from the host network, allowing the Kubernetes service to handle routing to Ambassador Edge Stack pods.
-You can drop-in this yaml to replace the `LoadBalancer` service in the [YAML installation guide](/user-guide/getting-started) and use `http://<External-Node-IP>:<NodePort>/` as the host for requests.
+You can use `http://<External-Node-IP>:<NodePort>/` as the host for requests.

 ## Exposing Ambassador Edge Stack via Host Network